Entry and exit

 The local currency is the Omani Rial (OMR).
-Declare all precious metals, local and foreign currency valued in excess of OMR 6,000 on arrival and departure. $US and Euros are readily exchanged at commercial banks and currency bureaux.
-Credit card facilities and ATMs are widely available throughout the country.
-Contact your bank to ensure your cards will work in Oman.
+Declare all precious metals, local and foreign currency valued in over OMR 6,000 on arrival and departure.
+USD and Euros are readily exchanged at commercial banks and bureaus.
+Credit card facilities and ATMs are widely available.

 Safety and security

 International terrorist groups are active in the Arabian Peninsula.
-Attacks against targets in Oman can't be ruled out.
+Attacks against targets in Oman may occur.

 - Be alert to possible threats.

 - Report any suspicious activity or items to police.